Audace/audace.github.io/_posts/2019-05-19-hard-conversations.md

 And so, when your team is composed of Bob, Sally, Mike, and Sue, and Mike's output is dropping and he stops showing up to standup on time and his pull requests include no comments, dead code, and break all the test cases, you, as the manager, should probably have a conversation with Mike.
 I think I read that somewhere in a book.

 So you think about what to say to Mike, and you're not sure what to say but you're pretty sure on what you don't want to happen.
 You don't want to hurt Mike's feelings.
 You don't want Mike to stop liking you.
 You don't want Mike to leave the conversation thinking how miserable of a boss you are.
-And yet... you **do** want Mike's output to miraculously sky rocket.
+And yet... you _do_ want Mike's output to miraculously sky rocket.

 In short, you are being the world's biggest baby.
 You are scared of having a hard conversation.
-You, the over-achiever who someone thought should manage other people for no other reason that your skill as an individual contributo, have never seen a hard conversation go down.
+You - the over-achiever who someone thought should manage other people for no other reason than your skill as an individual contributor - have never witnesed a hard conversation.
 You haven't been on the receiving end.
-And all of your attempts at having them thus far have ended in confusing messaging with a colleague who isn't quite sure what you meant but is grateful for the cup of coffee you put on the company card.
+And all of your attempts at having them thus far have ended in confusing messages to a colleague who isn't quite sure what you meant but is grateful for the cup of coffee you put on the company card.

 **If this sounds familiar, you should probably resign.**